Bristol Future Parks

 In response to these challenges, we need to find new ways to raise and reinvest income from our parks and green spaces and support community solutions.

 Who can get involved

 To rethink how we run parks, we want to work with:

 - national and international partners

 We'll launch our Bristol Future Parks project website in September 2021.

 On the Bristol Future Parks website you’ll be able to:

-- find out about each of Bristol’s green spaces and how people use them
+- find out about each of Bristol’s pilot sites and how people use them

 - give us your ideas on how you’d like to take part, fund, maintain and develop a Bristol park